zsh28/gill/README.md

 // Example output: 4nzNU7YxPtPsVzeg16oaZvLz4jMPtbAzavDfEFmemHNv93iYXKKYAaqBJzFCwEVxiULqTYYrbjPwQnA1d9ZCTELg
 ```

-> Note: After a transaction has been signed by at least one Signer, it will have a transaction signature (aka
+> Note: After a transaction has been signed by the fee payer, it will have a transaction signature (aka transaction id).
-> transaction id).
-This is due to Solana transaction ids are the first item in the transaction's `signatures` array.
+> This is due to Solana transaction ids are the first item in the transaction's `signatures` array.
+Therefore, client
-> Therefore, client applications can know the signature before it is even sent to the network for confirmation.
+> applications can potentially know the signature before it is even sent to the network for confirmation.

 ### Get a Solana Explorer link for transactions, accounts, or blocks